leonovoleksii/kottans-frontend/README.md

 ![screenshot](task_git_collaboration/Screenshot_1.png)

 This course was interesting for me.
 I've learned new things in Git.
-I really liked the '--oneline' flag for 'git log' command.
+I really liked the `--oneline` flag for `git` log command.
 Also it is really good that it was explained how to undo your commits.
-I think 'git commit --amend' and 'git reset' are frequently used in practice.
+I think `git commit --amend` and `git reset` are frequently used in practice.